 Great, so you’ve booked your flights to Mexico City, but now comes the real work: figuring out what to do when you’re there.
 Let me help you narrow down the options with this list of the best activities, day trips, Instagram photo spots, and shopping!
-Please double-check any prices and hours I mention, as they might have changed.
-(Last updated April 2024)
+(Last updated June 12, 2022.)

 QUICK LINKS: Activities to Do | Instagram Photo Spots | Day Trips | Where to Shop